Most people wouldn't consider prioritization an enjoyable process.

 This information helps you when choosing which features should be implemented next.

-The game is best played in person, but it could also be done online using, for example, a spreadsheet that can be edited by all participants.
+The game is best played in person, but it could also be done online using, for example, a spreadsheet that all participants can edit.

-The advantages of playing in person are that the participants’ feedback is potentially more detailed, you are able to capture their direct reactions, and that you learn from observation during the discussion.
+The advantages of playing in person are that the participants’ feedback is potentially more detailed.
+You can capture their direct reactions, and that you learn from observation during the discussion.

 Preparing and playing buy-a-feature is carried out in four major steps.